censorship-no/ceno-docs/user-manual/en/browser/public-private.md

 ![Figure: A private browsing tab](images/private-tab.png)

-Once you have loaded a page in a tab, the colored CENO icon in the tool bar will help you know how it did actually retrieve the different elements in it.
+Once you have loaded a page in a tab, the colored CENO icon in the address bar will help you know how it did actually retrieve the different elements in it.
 We will cover this icon later on.